top of page

 Korg Wavestation VST

-This is a wonderful application of the morphing concept when designing sounds: blend between 4 different sources conceptually arranged as the extreme points of X and Y axes by dynamic cross-fading with the infamous joystick of the Korg Wavestation, as I did in the example, and you instantly can get evolving pads and atmospheres perfect for ambient pieces.
+This is a wonderful application of the morphing concept when designing sounds: blend 4 different sources conceptually arranged as the extreme points of X and Y axes by dynamic cross-fading with the infamous joystick of the Korg Wavestation, as I did in the example, and you instantly can get evolving pads and atmospheres perfect for ambient pieces.
 You can move the joystick manually or with envelope generators and LFOs.

 - Spectral Morphing